⚠️Risk Management and Insurance

 Speculative Risk ToolsHedging, Derivatives, Diversification

-Regulatory RequirementsStress Testing, Capital Adequacy Management
+Regulatory RequirementsStress Testing (CCAR), Capital Adequacy (Basel III), Liquidity (LCR)

 Self-Check Questions

 2. An insurance company wants to ensure it can pay claims that come due over the next 30 years.
-Which strategy should it prioritize—liquidity risk management or asset-liability management?
+Which strategy should it prioritize: liquidity risk management or asset-liability management?
 Explain your reasoning.

 4. A manufacturing company faces volatile commodity prices for its raw materials.
 Should it use insurance or hedging to manage this exposure?
 What specific instruments might it employ?